Documentation

 @[simp]

-theorem Minimalist.SO.replace_self (target replacement : SO) :
+theorem Minimalist.SyntacticObject.replace_self (target replacement : SyntacticObject) :

 target.replace target replacement = replacement